We all love Marigolds for their beauty! But which one is gorgeous of them all? Here are some of the best Types of Marigolds you can grow!

 Pest and Diseases

 Fungal diseases like powdery mildew can attack these plants often if they’re kept too wet.
-To avoid, keep the leaves dry, provide proper air circulation and full sunlight.
+To avoid this, keep the leaves dry, provide proper air circulation and full sunlight.